Sondra Lee: Stage

 Lee's early experience in theater included acting with the YMHA Players in Newark and performing at the Walnut House on the Hill in the Catskills.
-At age 16, she danced professionally in a night club in Washington, D.C.
+At age 16, she danced professionally in a nightclub in Washington, D.C.

 She began performing on Broadway in 1947 in High Button Shoes.
 Other Broadway credits included Peter Pan (1954), Hotel Paradiso (1957), Jerome Robbins' Ballet: U.S.A.
 (1958), Sunday in New York (1961), and Hello Dolly (1964).
 She also performed in Peter Pan in San Francisco in 1954.
 In 1953, Lee portrayed Daisy, a maid, in a production of Bloomer Girl by the St. Louis Municipal Opera Theatre, and in 1954, she relocated to France to be the co-star of Ballets de Paris.

 She directed Hillbilly Women at the ArcLight Theater in 2011.
 Based on Kathy Kahn's book of the same name, the production focused on six women of Appalachia, each of whom presented highlights of her life story.
-Lee taught at the NYU Drama School and at the Stella Adler Conservatory.
+Lee taught at the New York University Drama School and at the Stella Adler Conservatory.

-Her work at the latter led to her being selected to teach actors how to die.
 For one month in 1965, she worked with members of a newly created touring division of the Metropolitan Opera to ensure that their death scenes evoked an appropriate response from the audience.